Surprises that Came When We Added Baby Number Two

 1. Your Second Child Wants to Grow Up Fast

 She wants to use a big girl cup with no lid and eat with an adult size spoon.
 Baby swings and even trikes are already being tossed aside in favor of big kid toys just like her sister’s.

-My oldest daughter on other hand has practically wanted to crawl back into the womb since her sister was born.
+My oldest child, on the other hand, has practically wanted to crawl back into the womb since her baby sister was born.
 She likes big kid stuff most of the time, her favorite shows and toys, getting to stay up later.

 It’s now common for my four-year-old to demand a sippy cup and baby spoon at mealtimes.
 And even the toddler crackers her sister likes are a coveted treat.

-3. There is No Such Thing as Quick Trip
+3. There is No Such Thing as Quick Trip with Two Kids

 No parent can deny that leaving the house changes when you have a child.
 But I was surprised by how much the difficulty was increased when I added a second child.

 Even when she became a toddler in a bigger car seat, I could easily carry her and my small tote sized diaper bag in and around a store.
 It was an armful but easy enough to do when I needed to run errands.

 With two kids I need a suitcase.
 Or at least a giant diaper bag big enough for two sets of clothes, food, and bottles for each, and diapers in two different sizes.
 The amount of stuff is crazy.

 And you know it will be ten to twenty minutes getting out again.
 When you go somewhere, you’re committed and planning to stay.
 At least long enough to make it worth the hassle.

-4. You Can’t Go Anywhere
+4. You Can’t Go Anywhere with Two Kids

 Once you have a second child you are a traveling circus.
 It changes the way people look at you.
 And the things you can easily do.

-Eating at a restaurant now not only costs a fortune, it involves high chairs and booster seats and special food, and crayons, and keeping them from knocking stuff off of the table.
+Eating at a restaurant now not only costs a fortune, but it also involves high chairs and booster seats and special food, and crayons, and keeping them from knocking stuff off the table.
 Two is a lot.